gray-skull/Credit-Card-Number-Validator/README.md

 ## Features

-- Credit Card Validation: Uses the Luhn Algorithm to check the validity of the credit card number.
+- **Credit Card Validation**: Uses the Luhn Algorithm to check the validity of the credit card number.

-- Card Type Detection: Identifies the card type based on the card number's prefix and length (supports Visa, MasterCard, American Express, and more).
+- **Card Type Detection**: Identifies the card type based on the card number's prefix and length (supports Visa, MasterCard, American Express, and more).

-- Input validation: Ensures that only numeric values are processed.
+- **Input validation**: Ensures that only numeric values are processed.

-- Simple user interface: Text-based interface that prompts the user for input and returns validation results and the card type.
+- **Simple user interface**: Text-based interface that prompts the user for input and returns validation results and the card type.

 ## Supported Card Types